Don’t let anxiety stay on top. Hypnotherapy could help you to let it go.

 Have a worry time.

 Sit down for ten minutes and worry as hard as you can.
-Over-dramatise it as hard as you can and have something absorbing (washing up, jigsaws, lawn-mowing, walking the dog etc etc) planned for when worry time is over.
+Over-dramatise it as hard as you can, out loud in a ridiculous voice if you can manage it, and have something absorbing (washing up, jigsaws, lawn-mowing, walking the dog etc etc) planned for when worry time is over.

 Think back to all the things you’ve worried about in the past.